 You’ll need to provide simple details like your name and birthday, as well as identification numbers (in the United States this is most likely your Social Security Number).
 You should also be prepared to provide a valid government ID (such as a driver’s license or passport).

 If you’re doing this online, you’ll type the information into a text box.
 If you open your accounts in person, you'll hand your ID’s over to the banker, who will probably make photocopies.

 Agree to Terms

 You’ll have to agree to abide by certain rules and accept responsibility for certain activities in your accounts.
 When you open an account at a bank, you form a relationship based on a very important subject – your money.
 Therefore you should know what you’re getting into.
-If you open bank accounts online, you complete this step by clicking an “I Agree” (or similar) button, and moving on to the next step.
+If you open bank accounts online, you complete this step by clicking the “I Agree” (or similar) button and moving on to the next step.

 Read your agreement carefully.